linuxfandudeguy/bakaos/README.md

 [dependencies]
 rustyline = "17.0.2" # Dont mod this line
+duct = "1.1.1"  # Dont mod this line
 # insert a package here
 ```

 You can also remove `--rm` from the command in the `run-os` function in the Makefile to have the OS be persistent, but it eats at disk storage.